-Harness The Power Of Online Reviews
+Harness The Power Of Online Reviews with Sentiment Analysis

 In today’s digital world businesses need to make sense of online reviews and analyze what customers are trying to tell them.
 They can do this using AI-powered text analytics and sentiment analysis.
 One of the basic lessons that all companies should follow is that success lies in the hands of their customers.
 Understanding how those customers feel about your product or service is essential to financial survival and prosperity.
+In this blog, we understand the process of sentiment analysis on reviews and how it can help businesses improve their products and services.

 Fortunately, people love to write online reviews to express their feelings about their purchase experiences.
 People are passionate about what they choose to spend their money on, be it a new house, a used automobile, or a night out for dinner.
-Think of how often you do research on Google My Business, Youtube, Instagram or Facebook before making a purchase.
+Think of how often you do research on Google My Business, YouTube, Instagram or Facebook before making a purchase.
 Or how many times have you used TripAdvisor, Expedia or Booking.com to compare hotel ratings before finalizing your trip?
 Before you make a purchase commitment, you want to know how others feel about their experiences with the same products and services you are about to buy.

 The steady rise of online reviews, ratings websites and mobile review apps have empowered shoppers to raise their hands in pleasure or displeasure every time they feel compelled.
 In fact, a study says, 94% of consumers claim they read online reviews, 92% claim their purchases are influenced by them.
 In many cases, shoppers trust online reviews more than recommendations by their friends and family.
 In such a cluttered digital space it is integral that businesses like you add review sentiment analysis into your marketing strategy.
 This ensures that you are always strategically listening to the primary stakeholder in your success - your customer.